Judge Is Open To Releasing Man Prosecutors Have Called 'Domestic Terrorist'

 The judge said such an arrangement would need to be worked out and presented at a future court hearing.
 There was no immediate word on when that might be.

 Hasson was arrested in February at Coast Guard headquarters in Washington.
-Authorities say they found 15 guns, from pistols to semi-automatic rifles, more than 1,000 rounds of ammunition and large quantities of opioids at his apartment in Silver Spring, Md., just outside the capital.
+Authorities say they found 15 guns, from pistols to semi-automatic rifles; more than 1,000 rounds of ammunition, and large quantities of opioids at his apartment in Silver Spring, Md., just outside the capital.
 He has also been charged with illegally possessing two silencers.

 The prosecution said Hasson spent hours on his work computer reading lengthy statements by mass killers.
-On a home computer, they found a list that included more than 20 names of leading Democratic politicians and prominent cable news figures.
+On a home computer, investigators found a list that included more than 20 names of leading Democratic politicians and prominent cable news figures.
 Hasson also described himself as a white nationalist.

 In a court filing earlier this week, prosecutors wrote that Hasson searched the Internet for the addresses of two Supreme Court justices.
 Hasson also used a racial slur in a search for the "best" gun to kill black people.
 Shortly afterward, he looked at sites that sell guns online.